dgc-network/dgc-contract/docs/source/dgc_transaction_family.rst

 *****************************************
-Pike Transaction Family Specification
+dgc Transaction Family Specification
 *****************************************

 Overview
 =========

-The Pike Transaction Family is designed to track the identities of the actors involved in the supply chain.
+The dgc Transaction Family is designed to track the identities of the actors involved in the supply chain.
 These actors are agents and the organizations they represent.
 The roles that the agents play within said organizations are also tracked.
 This information can be used to determine who